 Figure 7.
-Probability density function (PDF) of $DEL{lifetime}$ in two different scenarios of the IEC standard for design and site-suitability check (based on the Frandsen model) normalized by the mean $DEL{lifetime}$ estimation based on site's measurements
+Probability density function (PDF) of DEL{lifetime} in two different scenarios of the IEC standard for design and site-suitability checks (based on the Frandsen model) normalized by the mean DEL{lifetime} estimation based on the site's measurements.